johnedstone/telegram-telethon/rest_api/location_rest_api/Readme.md

 ### Running in development mode
 From this directory:
 ```
+pipenv shell
+export PATH_TO_ENV_FILE=/path/to/env/file
 python manage.py runserver
 ```

+### In production mode
+In production mode, the ansible playbook will install it, to be run by systemd

 ### Example commands to consume data from this REST API
 #### Geolocation